Get Started on NEAR

 In addition, Ramper's Near SDK provides native support to connect your DApp with Near Wallet (more wallet supports coming soon) as well.

 To do anything with the NEAR wallet, it needs to be first funded with at least 0.1 NEAR.
-This is a .
-Whenever a user logs into your DApp through Ramper SDK, you will need to ensure that their wallet is funded.
+This is a [policy set by NEAR](https://near.org/blog/getting-started-with-the-near-wallet/).
+Whenever a user logs into your DApp through Ramper SDK, you will need to ensure that their wallet is funded.&#x20;

 We recommend checking their wallet balance.
 Either transfer 0.1 NEAR, or instruct the user to obtain NEAR.
 All new NEAR wallets remain inactive until initialized.